 Califano v.
 Westcott (1979)

-The Court found unconstitutional sex discrimination in a federal law that provided welfare benefits to families with an unemployed father, but none to those with an unemployed mother.
+The Court held a federal law providing welfare benefits to families with an unemployed father, but none to those with an unemployed mother, to be unconstitutional sex discrimination.

 Wengler v.
 Druggists Mutual Insurance Company (1980)